Worship at MessiahWritten by admin on Apr 04, 2013

 At Messiah we believe worshipping God is central to what we do.
 We lift up traditional Lutheran liturgy as the best way for this community to worship.

 Our form of worship is known as “liturgical,” meaning literally “a work of the people.”
 Thus, in worship, you will witness the assembly standing, sitting, kneeling, and responding (through words, songs, and silence.)
 In other words, for Lutheran Christians, worship is not passive, but very much an act – a work in which we all participate.

 Of course, worship is much more than what can be explained here.
 So, we invite you to come and see.
 Come join our assembly as we seek to worship God as he meets us in word and sacrament, in silence and song, in good news announced and in peace shared.

 Sunday Worship Schedule

 9:45 AM – Sunday School for all ages

 11:00 AM – Worship with Holy Communion & Children’s Church

 A service of healing is included with Holy Communion on the third Sunday of each month.
 Those desiring have the opportunity to receive a personal prayer and blessing.

-Children’s Church is offered during 11:00 worship.
+During the school year, Children’s Church is offered at the 11:00 worship.
 Preschool-5th grade children are welcome to follow the Children’s Processional Cross after the Children’s Message to participate in the Word part of the service with age appropriate and interactive readings, message, and prayers.
-They return to worship with their families for during the Peace for the conclusion of the service.
+They return to worship with their families during the Peace for the conclusion of the service.